bmcmahen/portfolio/content/blog/why-i-choose-emotion/index.md

 ---
-title: The benefits of writing CSS with Emotion
+title: The Benefits of Writing CSS with Emotion
 date: '2019-03-01T21:53:20.098Z'
 ---

 There have been many [great](https://www.youtube.com/watch?v=R1_nGU0x3Wk) [articles](<(https://mxstbr.com/thoughts/css-in-js/)>) and [videos](https://vimeo.com/116209150) about the benefits of writing css in Javascript.
-In brief, the benefits are: 1) It's easier to alter and delete styles with uninteded consequences.
-2) You get the benefits of using a full programming language to manage variables, colour alterations, and calculations.
-3) It generally plays nicer in React - i.e, instead of combining strings of classNames depending on the props supplied to a component, you can combine objects of styles instead.
+In brief, the benefits are:

+1. It's easier to alter and delete styles with uninteded consequences.

+2. You get the benefits of using a full programming language to manage variables, colour alterations, and calculations.

+3. It generally plays nicer in React.
+Instead of combining strings of classNames depending on the props supplied to a component, you can combine objects of styles and alter individual attributes.

 But once you're on the CSS-in-JS bandwagon, which library do you choose?

+#### Emotion vs Styled-components

 My main task here is to argue that using [Emotion](https://emotion.sh) is the best library with which to style your apps.
 In truth, Emotion shares much with the other behomoth in the CSS-in-JS realm, [Styled-components](https://www.styled-components.com/).
 It even exposes a `styled` api that basically mimics how styled-components works.
 But in comparing the two libraries, I'm really comparing two distinct options for styling your components.